kayrosuno/kping/README.md

 kqping is an utility to test networking communications in kubernetes cluster.

-kping has been developed using go for linux platforms and Swift for macOS and linux.
+kping has been developed using go for linux platforms and Swift for macOS/iOS

 kping can test communications launching the programa as server and using the program in another node, container or node as client.